-The Partnership entered into a Franchise License agreement (the License agreement) with the HLT Franchise Holding LLC (Hilton) on November 24, 2004.
+The Partnership entered into a Franchise License agreement (the License agreement) with the HLT Franchise Holding LLC (Hilton) (Hilton) on December 10, 2004.
 The term of the License agreement was for an initial period of 15 years commencing on the opening date, with an option to extend the license agreement for another five years, subject to certain conditions.
-On June 26, 2015, Operating and Hilton entered into an amended franchise agreement which amongst other things extended the franchise agreement through 2030, and also provided the Partnership certain key money cash incentives to be earned through 2030.
+On June 26, 2015, the Partnership and Hilton entered into an amended franchise agreement which extended the franchise agreement through 2030, modified the monthly royalty rate, extended geographic protection to the Partnership and also provided the Partnership certain key money cash incentives to be earned through 2030.
+The key money cash incentives were received on July 1, 2015 and are included in accounts receivable at June 30, 2015.